Police firearm use by country: New Zealand

 The New Zealand Police do not usually carry firearms.
 Under normal circumstances, police in New Zealand carry pepper spray, batons, and Tasers, though all are trained with the Glock 17 pistol and Bushmaster M4 semi-automatic rifle.
 These firearms are carried in all frontline police vehicles and are available for use should a situation require it.
 There are times when due to a credible threat, New Zealand's 12 district police commanders have the authority to arm all of their frontline officers.
-After the 2019 Christchurch mosque shootings all frontline police officers throughout the country were instructed by the Police Commissioner to carry guns while on duty.
+After the 2019 Christchurch mosque shootings all frontline police officers throughout the country were instructed by the Police Commissioner to carry guns while on duty until the National Threat Level was eventually lowered from high.

-In October 2019, New Zealand's Police Commissioner announced a six-month trial of Armed Response Teams (ARTs) in three Police districts.
-The ARTs are specialist armed police personnel who are part of the Armed Offenders Squad.
-The teams are a minimum of three, in specialised vehicles equipped with tactical options and operate seven days a week.
+Although most staff do not regularly carry firearms, some units such as the Dignitary Protection Service and Airport Police do permanently carry firearms.

 When force is used (excluding handcuffs) a tactical operations report is filed.
-Use of tactical options is published by the police force.
+Use of tactical options is published by the New Zealand Police.
 A summary of tactical options used in 2010–2014 was published in 2015.
 In 33,198 events over the four-year period, firearms were drawn 1,422 times, resulting in 5 injuries.
-Tactical operations resulting in fatalities are not recorded in the database.

-In 2020 seven firearm discharges occurred in five incidents, three resulted in fatal injuries, one in non-fatal injuries, and one missed the subject.

-Since 1916, New Zealand Police have used lethal force 40 times.
+In 2020, seven firearm discharges occurred in five incidents, three resulted in fatal injuries, one in non-fatal injuries, and one missed the subject.
+From 1990 to 2022, the New Zealand Police have killed 39 people in shooting events.

 Norway

-The Norwegian Police Service (NPS) only carry firearms in response to specific situations, keeping their Heckler & Koch MP5s and Heckler & Koch P30s locked in the patrol cars.
+Since July 1, 2025, The Norwegian Police Service (NPS) always carry firearms.
 The use of firearms is recorded by the police station which publishes detailed statistics on the annual use of firearms.
 The information presented in the 2014 report is detailed in the table below.

 Russia

 Generally, Russian police forces carry firearms and are armed with pistols at a minimum.
 There is no consistent recording of firearms use across the country.
 Use of firearms can only be lawful where it is necessary to confront an imminent threat of death or serious injury or a grave and proximate threat to life.
 Since 2011 the Investigative Committee is responsible for the investigation of alleged unlawful use of police force.